torvalds/linux/Documentation/driver-api/generic-counter.rst

 Signals associated with the same Count can have differing Synapse action mode conditions.
-For example, a quadrature encoder counter device operating in a non-quadrature Pulse-Direction mode could have one input line dedicated for movement and a second input line dedicated for direction::
+For example, a quadrature encoder counter device operating in a yesn-quadrature Pulse-Direction mode could have one input line dedicated for movement and a second input line dedicated for direction::